What Are the Different Types of Mulch?

 Whether DIYing your own tomato crops this year or looking to lend a hand in the community garden for your neighborhood, it’s good to know how to maximize your potential yield.
 By choosing compost to add extra nutrients to your soil, you will see healthier crops, as well as feel good about repurposing scraps from your home.

 Did you know that your lawn itself can benefit from mulch?
-Specifically, you can use the grass clippings from yard after mowing to help put nutrients back into your lawn.
+Specifically, you can use the grass clippings from the yard after mowing to help put nutrients back into your lawn.
 Be aware, these should be used sparingly.
 Also, this should not be done if your clippings contain a high population of weeds, as you may spread those weeds back into your lawn.

 Consult the professionals at The Grounds Guys® for expert advice on the type of mulch that will help you achieve the look and results that you desire.
 Further enhance your outdoor space by cleaning your patio, using these tips from the team at our fellow Neighbourly® brand, Five Star Painting®.